ypid/dotfiles/qNeo2/README.md

 ### Problems

 * Does not work in the default Powershell terminal emulator.
 When working with that the keyboard layout is "reverted" to the default one.
 When switching windows qNeo2 is automatically enabled back.
-There needs to be a replacement Powershell terminal emulator which does fool around with me here.
+There needs to be a replacement Powershell terminal emulator which does not fool around with me here.

 * Some other quirks